ewoolsey/interactive-parse/README.md

         }
     }

-    // Bring the relevent traits into scope use interactive_parse::traits::InteractiveParseObj;
+    // Bring the relevant traits into scope use interactive_parse::traits::InteractiveParseObj;